-The underground tunnels in Safed are part of a 16th-century complex.
-The complex was buried for about one hundred years, following the 1837 earthquake.
-Let’s begin our visit!
+The underground tunnels in Safed are part of a 16th-century complex that was buried since the earthquake in 1837.

 The underground tunnels are located on Alkabets 17 Street in the old city of Safed.

-Here is a map of the area with marked POI.
+Here is a map of the area with marked points of interest.

 And here is the touristic map of Safed.